opensquiggly/spinach/README.md

 # Project Status
 THIS PROJECT IS NEW AND NOT YET READY TO BE USED.

-# About Eugene
+# About Spinach
-Eugene is a data structure peristence library for .NET projects.
+Spinach is a text/code search indexing library for .NET projects.
-It gives you access to traditional in-memory data structures such as arrays, linked lists, array lists, hash tables, binary trees, trie trees, etc., in a format that is continuously persisted to disk as you modify the data structure.

-Of course there are many options for persisting data to disk.
-The world has SQL databases, NoSQL databases, text files such as CSV, XML, JSON, and YAML, and all manner of other ways of persisting data to disk.
-Why do we need yet another way of persisting data?

-While each of the solutions above have their place, there are times where we need a hand-crafted data structure consisting of multiple interconnected collections to achieve high performance retrieval of the data.

-One such use case, and the use case that was at the forefront of our minds when we started Eugene, was to build a high performance trigram text indexing library that can be used to quickly search for regular expressions across a very large corpus of code repositories.
-To do that, we need a way to build up a customized, specialized index that can store trigram text indexes for fast retrieval.

-That's just one sample use case, however.
-Eugene is a general purpose library that can find broad applicability in many domains of work.
-Any time you need fine grained control over a specialized data structure that doesn't fit neatly into other persisting solutions, Eugene may be a good solution for your project.
+It is inspired by the open source code search tool Zoekt, and is optimized for performing high-speed regular expression based searching across large code repositories.

+Being delivered as a library rather than an end-user product means that you have the flexibility to embed code searching capabilities into your own projects.
+If you're looking for an actual code search engine that you can install and run, check out our other project, Popeye.

+You might think of Spinach as being a little bit like Lucene.NET, except it is a much smaller, lighter-weight solution that is specialized for performing regular expression searches.
+It aims to provide ultra high speed code searching on par with Zoekt, in a package that is easily consumable by .NET developers.

+Why might you need a regular expression indexing / code search library in your project?
+We can think of lots of interesting projects that might be interested in these capabilities.

+* Internal Developer Portals / Platforms - With the rise of platform engineering, everyone is realizing that high quality developer portals can help improve developer happiness and productivity.
+Tools like these are highly diverse in functionality, which leads to a "build vs. buy" decision.
+For those organizations that don't have time to build their own portal, we think OpenSquiggly can be a great solution for them.
+But for other companies that want to build their own portal for whatever reasons, they might like to incorporate code searching into their portals.
+* Text Editors / IDEs - Anyone building text editors or IDEs, either client-side or cloud-based, may be interested.
+Tools like these usually have regex search built it.
+By indexing the source files, regex searches can be run much faster.
+* Software Cataloging - Software catalogs are a subset of developer portals.
+  Any time you are ingesting resources from around the organization with the hopes of cataloging them, it makes sense to index the data it for fast searching.
+* Other Developer Productivity Tools - There are undoubtedly countless other developer-oriented productivity tools that we haven't even thought of that could benefit greatly from integrated code searching.
+* Non-Developer Usages - Although we're primarily thinking of Spinach for building code search tools for developers, there's no reason why other types of users might not also find fast regex searching useful.

 # Sister Projects
-Eugene is one part of a series of projects designed to deliver high speed code searching capabilities.
+Spinach is one part of a series of projects designed to deliver high speed code searching capabilities.

-* Eugene  - This project, is a Nuget package that provides general purpose persistent data structures
+* Eugene  - Eugene is a Nuget package that provides general purpose persistent data structures
-* Spinach - Spinach is a Nuget packages that builds on top of Eugene and provides an API and indexing file format for performing regular expression text searching
+* Spinach - Spinach, this package, is a Nuget packages that builds on top of Eugene and  provides an API and indexing file format for performing regular expression text searching
 * Popeye  - Popeye is an installable code searching engine that can be installed in various ways, including Docker, Kubernetes, etc.
             Essentially, Popeye aims to be a C# version of Zoekt that uses